Chicago Avenue

 Chicago Avenue is a major east-west street in Chicago, Illinois.
 In the Chicago street address system, it is at 800 north from 385 east to 5968 west, and continues west into the suburbs in several different suburban address systems.
 Chicago Avenue starts at the shore of Lake Michigan at Lake Shore Drive (U.S. Route 41) in the Gold Coast neighborhood of Chicago, and runs west approximately 12.2 mi to 17th Avenue in Melrose Park, Illinois.

 Route description

-The National Guard armory preceded the Museum of Contemporary Art, Chicago on Chicago Avenue near Lake Shore Drive.